ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **HTTP**

-Hpertext transfer protocol: A protocol for transferring data between a browser and a web server, providing the foundation of data exchange on the internet.
+Hypertext transfer protocol: A protocol for transferring data between a browser and a web server, providing the foundation of data exchange on the internet.

 **HTTPS**